Message from Program Director

 Dear Senior Medical Student:

-Welcome and thank you for visiting the Mount Sinai Morningside and Mount Sinai West Internal Medicine Residency Program — part of the Graduate Medical Education Program of the Mount Sinai Health System located in New York City.
+Welcome and thank you for visiting the Mount Sinai Morningside and Mount Sinai West Internal Medicine Residency Program—part of the Graduate Medical Education Program of the Mount Sinai Health System located in New York City.
 From our dedicated faculty to our diverse patient population, our residency program has all the necessary components to train the outstanding internist and medical specialists of tomorrow.

 In addition to clinical experiences during the three years at Mount Sinai Morningside and Mount Sinai West, our residents have the opportunity to conduct research and develop quality improvement projects all under the guidance of faculty mentors.
 The hope is that you develop a robust research portfolio and well-rounded elective education prior to graduation.

 Finally, being part of Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System brings you additional resources and opportunities.
 You can do clinical research and electives at sister hospitals during your second and third year and tap into the rich faculty research portfolio.
-The Mount Sinai Health System, the parent organization, is an integrated health system structured around seven member hospital campuses and a single medical school, giving an unprecedented breadth of system-wide exposure to the trainee and a robust continuum of care for the patients.
-Mount Sinai Morningside and West are vital members of this network of hospitals.
+The Mount Sinai Health System, the parent organization, is an integrated health system structured around eight-member hospital campuses and a single medical school, giving an unprecedented breadth of system-wide exposure to the trainee and a robust continuum of care for the patients.
+Mount Sinai Morningside and Mount Sinai West are vital members of this network of hospitals.

 We believe that the greatest testament to our success is that so many of our graduates either remain to pursue fellowship training at our institution or return to become full-time faculty members.
-So whatever your plans for the future, be it a career in primary care, hospital medicine, academics, further subspecialty training or even a career in government or industry, we will provide you a solid foundation in Internal Medicine and the opportunities for development within your chosen career line.
+Whatever your plans for the future, be it a career in primary care, hospital medicine, academics, further subspecialty training or even a career in government or industry, we will provide you a solid foundation in Internal Medicine and the opportunities for development within your chosen career line.

-John Andrilli, MD
+John Andrilli, MD, FACP

 Director, Internal Medicine Residency Program